 I like to use this analogy sometimes when I’m reminding myself or talking to others.
 Imagine you have a niece or nephew or maybe it’s your son or daughter.
 Either way a child you are close to.
 You take them to a carnival one day and you are having a truly amazing time.
 As you begin to walk to the next silly game you hear the scream of your niece.
 You turn around to find that they’ve dropped their lollipop in the dirt and gravel.
 You know, the big colorful spiral lollipops.
 The kid is losing it, I mean losing it.
 It is the end of the world as you know it for them.
 In that moment, you have a choice.
 You can relate with them and acknowledge their fear.
 What if I lost my job?
 What if I wrecked my parents car?
 Worse yet, what if someone I’m very close to passed away?
 How would you feel in those moments?
 It may be the end of the world to you as well.
 So how would you want someone to respond to you?
 We can all relate to fear, so know you are not alone.

 I’m now 35 years old.
 The idea of retirement for me has transformed into more about having choices.
 It started back when I was 22 in that one interview.
 The things that I was told over and over again from folks who were retired, nearing retirement or looking forward to retirement have all found their way to impacting my daily life.
 These seemingly insignificant observations brought about small changes that have completely changed how I approach life.
 And life includes all aspects of work, family, community, spiritual, etc. all working together in harmony with one another.
 Ten years later, for all intents and purposes, I “feel” retired, not in the traditional sense, but in that I’m making deliberate choices to focus my time where I feel is important and needed.
-I work with amazing people with bad-ass clients on projects I enjoy at a pace that is healthy for my current stage of life.
+I work with amazing people and killer clients on projects I enjoy, at a pace that is healthy for my current stage of life.
 I’m able to work virtually anywhere I’d like and spend quality time with my family and friends.
 Of course as I get older things will continue to slow down more and more.
 But I’m doing what I want to do with my time.
 I’m being intentional about the things in my life.
 I’m enjoying and choosing where to focus at any given point in the day.
 I’m deliberately trying to live moment-to-moment to enjoy the small things along the way.
 There is not an abundance of money, but that was never going to be the answer.
 Life is still hard at times and will continue to throw us curveballs, but getting older or being retired doesn’t keep that from happening.
 I’m doing the best I can with what has been given and remaining grateful for the opportunities and new experiences that come up along our path.
 I’m not going to try and pretend I know where I’ll be in 5 years, but I still have goals and aspirations.
 I’ll let myself sit and think about what life may be like in 5 years, however I don’t get hung up on it, turning it into an expectation.
 When I do, I lose sight of what’s important, the small things.

 There are many opportunities in this world to distract us from slowing down when we need (or want) to pay more attention.
 Things like acknowledging your significant other when the dishes are done or record a small detail in a big project.
 I can’t tell you how many times this thinking, in our business, has altered the direction of a project and ultimately the success of our clients.
 And with the ones closest to you (shoot! relationships as a whole), noticing or remembering the small details do matter most, period.
 I encourage you to think about the triggers in your daily life that distract you or cause you to be sucked into the fast pace of the world.
 I’d love to learn new ways to manage them.
 If you ever want to talk, hit me up below!